 - Ideal for players and juniors of all abilities

 Call the golf shop on 01761 451596 ext 117 for more details.

 Farrington Park also boasts some of the best practice facilities in the area.
 With a large putting green, extensive chipping green with practice bunkers, 14 bay covered floodlit driving range with power tees and a 300 yard long practice ground, it is no surprise players come from miles around to use them.

 The well-stocked professional’s shop offers friendly advice from PGA qualified professionals as well as a state of the art indoor club fitting and coaching studio.

-(Please note during winter months, range balls may be hand collected.
+(Last balls 30 minutes before closing time.
+Please note at certain times, range balls may be hand collected.
 This means the range is closed for approximately one hour per day (usually 11.15am-12.15pm) while staff collect balls.
 Please call 01761 451596 ext 110 to check before you leave.)

 |Summer||8.00am - 7.00pm||8.00am - 7.00pm||8.00am - 7.00pm||8.00am - 7.00pm||8.00am - 7.00pm||7.00am - 7.00pm||7.00am - 7.00pm